jmstajim/NanoTeams/README.md

 ## Why NanoTeams

-NanoTeams was designed from the ground up for **local LLMs**.
-The goal is simple: make local language models work **as fast and efficiently as possible** in real tasks — writing code, making decisions, organizing your thinking, drafting documents, and bringing ideas to life.
+The goal is simple: make local LLMs work **as fast and efficiently as possible** in real tasks — writing code, making decisions, organizing your thinking, drafting documents, and bringing ideas to life.

-Built with **LM Studio's stateful chat API** (`previous_response_id`), so the server doesn't reprocess the full conversation every turn.
-This means dramatically faster multi-step workflows compared to stateless approaches.
+NanoTeams treats smaller models as the design constraint.

+Stateful chat keeps things fast.
+The architecture forgives mistakes.
+Every piece of the program compensates for something local models don't do well.

 ## Download & Installation